-This is due to its chemical composition, it is made up of moisturising and hydrating polysaccharides.
+This is due to its chemical composition – it is made up of moisturising and hydrating polysaccharides.

 Extraction of the Gel

-Aloe leaves secrete a clear gel.
+Aloe leaves secrete a clear gel when broken.

-Traditionally extracting the gel was carried out by pulling down the leaf at the edges, a process referred to as filleted Aloe Vera.
+Traditionally, extracting the gel was carried out by pulling down the leaf at the edges; a process referred to as “Filleted Aloe Vera”.

 But there is a problem with this method.

-The part of the leaf which sits just behind the skin of the rind is toxic, these toxins are known as Aloins and can easily find their way into the end product, contaminating the gel.
+The part of the leaf which sits just behind the skin of the rind is toxic.
+These toxins are known as Aloins and can easily find their way into the end product, contaminating the gel.

-To avoid this problem, the gel has to go through a process, to turn it into a commercially acceptable product.
+To avoid this problem, the gel has to go through a process to turn it into a commercially acceptable product.

-The Aloe Vera gel is then pasteurised and stabilised, during this process the Aloins are also completely removed, so the product is safe to use.
+The Aloe Vera gel is then pasteurised and stabilised.
+During this process, the Aloins are also completely removed, so the product is safe to use.

 The Naked Truth

-The gel contains two hormones: Auxin and Gibberellins; these hormones provide wound healing and anti-inflammatory properties in the body.
+The gel contains two hormones: Auxin and Gibberellins; these hormones provide wound-healing and anti-inflammatory properties in the body.